jessegmeyerlab/proteomics-tutorial/manuscript.md

 Hence this can be used for analysing PTMs, identification of C-terminal peptides and also for de novo sequencing strategies [@PMID:18425140; @PMID:20953479].

 Pepsin A, commonly known as pepsin, is an aspartic protease obtained from bovine or porcrine pancreas [@PMID:12089768].
-This was the first protease that was identified and crystallized and was awarded the Nobel prize [@PMID: 19872561;@PMID:19872562; @PMID:17758437].
+This was the first protease that was identified and crystallized and was awarded the Nobel prize [@PMID:19872561;@PMID:19872562; @PMID:17758437].
 Pepsin works at an optimum pH from 1-4 and, in a pH depended manner it specifically cleaves Trp, Phe, Tyr and  Leu [@PMID:25823410].
 Since it possess high enzyme activity and broad specificity at lower pH, it is preferred over other proteases for MS-based disulphide mapping [@PMID:12476442; @PMID:24980484].
 Pepsin is also used extensively for structural mass spectrometry studies with hydrogen-deuterium exchange (HDX) because the rate of back exchange of the amide deuteron is minimized at low pH [@DOI:10.1021/ac902477u; @DOI:10.1002/mas.21565].